DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 Each process also has a **PPID** (parent process ID) which is simply the PID of its parent.

 You can use the `-p` flag to get information about a process with a specific PID.
-For example here is how you list information about the process with PID `1`:
+For example, here is how you list information about the process with PID `1`:

 ```sh
 ps -f -p 1